Instructions for use! This

 listened to tunes and just relaxed as the clouds slowly gathered overhead.
 It

 started to pour and the water became choppy.
-I paddled left then right, but we
+I paddled left then right, but

 weren’t getting anywhere!
-Slowly but surely we somehow managed to get back to
+Slowly but surely we somehow managed to get

-just as the rain really began to fall.
-The sounds of the lake at night were amazing!
+shore just as the rain really began to fall.
+The sounds

-The next day Sarah and I decided to throw a welcome back party for the guys and
+The next day Sarah and I decided to throw a welcome back party for the guys

-Jen, (Sarah’s trekking buddy), while we were running around in a haze thru the
+Jen, (Sarah’s trekking buddy), while we were running around in a haze

 wilderness.
-We scouted various locations, talked about all the possibilities and
+We scouted various locations, talked about all the possibilities

 ideas we had for music and environment.
 The following day we rented a motorcycle